skrushinsky/astro-montenbruck/README.md

 * **phases.pl** — lunar phases
 * **rst_almanac.pl** — rises/sets/transits events for a range of dates
 * **solequ.pl** — solstices and equinoxes
+* **moon_almanac.pl** — rises, sets of the Moon, its positions and lunar phase circumstances for a range of dates

 ### Example